intermine/im-docs/docs/get-started/tutorial/index.rst

 Data to load
 ~~~~~~~~~~~~~~~

-The biotestmine checkout includes a tar file with data to load into MalariaMine.
+The biotestmine checkout includes a tar file with data to load into BiotestMine.
 These are real, complete data sets for ''P. falciparum''.
 We will load genome annotation from PlasmoDB, protein data from UniProt and GO annotation also from PlasmoDB.

 Copy this to some local directory (your home directory is fine for this workshop) and extract the archive: